Ross McEwan

-Ross Maxwell McEwan CBE (born 16 July 1957) is a New Zealand banker, and the chief executive officer (CEO) and managing director of National Australia Bank.
+Ross Maxwell McEwan CBE (born 16 July 1957) is a New Zealand banker, and former chief executive officer (CEO) and managing director of National Australia Bank.

 He was previously the chief executive officer (CEO) of The Royal Bank of Scotland Group (RBS), a FTSE 100 company, from October 2013 to October 2019.

 Early life and education

-McEwan was educated at Hastings Boys' High School, Hastings, followed by Massey University, where he completed a degree in business studies and human resources, despite having failed an accountancy module twice.
+Born in Hastings, McEwan was educated at Hastings Boys' High School, followed by Massey University, where he completed a degree in business studies and human resources, despite having failed an accountancy module twice.
 He later earned a master in business administration from the Harvard Business School.